 The Wheels Forward Planning Team has developed a final preferred service alternative.
 The draft preferred alternative was presented to the Projects and Services Committee on January 25, 2016 and the Board on February 1, 2016.
-The feedback received at those meetings has been incorporated into the final preferred alternative, which was presented to the Projects and Services Committee on February 22, 2016, and the Board on March 7, 2016 and is detailed in this staff report.
+The feedback received at those meetings has been incorporated into the final preferred alternative, which was presented to the Projects and Services Committee on February 22, 2016 and is detailed in this staff report.
 Two maps of the preferred alternative are included in Attachment 1, one map of the route network and one map of the route network frequencies, and the route by route details are included in Attachment 2.